 Copy original file system names (Mac only, unchecked by default)

-If checked then Copy original file system names, even if they differ only in name case between sides.
+If checked then Copy the original file system names, even if they differ only in name case between sides.

-If unchecked then Copy/Rename files with the same content, only if file name changed in a case-insensitive way.
+If unchecked then Copy/Rename files with the same content, only if the file name changed in a case-insensitive way.

 Detect File and Folder Moves and Renames (checked by default)